Sindhuja9585/Prompt-Engineering-4.1/README.md

 # EXP 4 Scenario-Based Report Development Utilizing Diverse Prompting Techniques- Lab Scenario: Smart Health Assistant System
 ### DATE:
 ### REG NO: 212222220047

+# AIM:
+To demonstrate how different prompting techniques can be used to improve the performance and contextual relevance of an AI-based health assistant system—MediGuide—in providing support for elderly patients with chronic diseases.

 # Description:
 ## Background:
 You are part of a development team working on an AI-based Smart Health Assistant named "MediGuide".
 This virtual assistant is designed to help elderly patients manage chronic conditions such as diabetes, hypertension, and arthritis.
 MediGuide's capabilities include: